Skip to main content

 Research Abroad Experience: Aachen, Germany (Winter 2024)

-Shivani Shukla, a PhD student in Bioengineering, will perform research at the Rheinisch-Westfälische Technische Hochschule in Aachen, Germany starting in January 2024.
+Shivani Shukla, a PhD candidate in Bioengineering, will perform research at the Rheinisch-Westfälische Technische Hochschule in Aachen, Germany.
 There, she will merge the electrophysiology hardware platform she has been using at UC San Diego with her host lab’s hardware in order to obtain electrical measurements from healthy and traumatic brain injury-derived neuronal networks that will illuminate the mechanisms of neuronal network electrical communication.
 She aims for her work to enable more robust preclinical studies of drug screening and therapeutic development for neurological diseases including CTE and Alzheimer’s.

 • Kristine Teppang